 There has been a reversal in the long term trend of reducing traffic volume in London which, if it continues, will mean increased congestion levels and the problems this will bring in the future.
-JTR in Q1 2015-16, was 87.7%, 0.7 percentage points above a new lower (easier) target and 0.5 percentage points below the same quarter in 2014-15.
-To improve JTR to its pre- Roads Modernisation Plan figure of 90% will mean substantive investment and policy response.
+JTR in Q2 2015-16, was 88.1%, 0.1 percentage points above a new lower (easier) target and 1.3 percentage points below 2014-15.
+To improve JTR to its pre- Roads Modernisation Plan target of 90% will mean substantial investment and a comprehensive set of policy responses.